 At Yale Medicine Maternal-Fetal Medicine, our physicians and sonographers perform more than 16,000 ultrasounds a year.

 "Experience counts.
 This is the only way we can approach the fetus like a patient.
-With sophisticated ultrasound, we now have ways to identify fetal problems and guide treatment," says Joshua Copel, MD, a Yale Medicine expert in prenatal diagnosis and fetal therapy and a professor of obstetrics, gynecology and reproductive sciences at Yale School of Medicine.
+With sophisticated ultrasound, we now have ways to identify fetal problems and guide treatment," says Joshua Copel, MD, a Yale Medicine expert in prenatal diagnosis and fetal therapy.
 "If a baby has an abnormal amount of fluid in the chest, we can use an ultrasound-guided needle to drain it out.
 Or we can deliver blood to the umbilical cord.
 The first of these types of transfusions were done here at Yale in 1984."